Antiprism: Self-crossing polyhedra

 Also, star antiprism compounds with regular star -gon bases can be constructed if p and q have common factors.
 Example: a star (10/4)-antiprism is the compound of two star (5/2)-antiprisms.

+The dual of a (p/q) antiprism with q < p/2 is a p/q-trapezohedron, and the dual of a (p/q) antiprism with q > p/2, i.e. crossed antiprism, is a (p/q) concave trapezohedron, where "concave" refers to 2-dimensional faces of the 3D solid.